 Advertising in the press and in directories can be an affordable and effective marketing tool for small businesses.
 Advertising offers a targeted way of spreading the word about your business to large numbers of people.

-Magazine ads allow you to reach a targeted audience.
+It is also easy to target the right audience segment for you.
 Special interest and trade titles have specialist readerships.
-Ads in your local newspapers offer the chance to reach large numbers of people in your area.
+Local newspapers offer the chance to reach large numbers of people in your area.

 Even if your advertising budget is tight, it can go a long way.
-Advertising costs can be relatively inexpensive.
 And with a fast production turnaround, there's scope to try different approaches and find out what works.